Free PDF Books

 September 2, 1872 - November 21, 1958.
 Gardner Hunting was born Henry Gardner Hunting in Kilbourn City, Wisconsin, United States.
 He was an American pastor and wrote for the Unity School of Practical Christianity from 1925 til his death.

-He wrote, Prove Me Now and The Vicarion, but he is best known for his book Working With God (click for ePub).
+He wrote, Prove Me Now and The Vicarion, but he is best known for his book Working With God.

 Christian Daa Larson